analuizatrz/Java-web-studies/README.md

 - (..) method with 0 or more arguments of any type
 # Maven

-dependency manager.
+Dependency manager.
 It uses a remote repository with jars and checks for the dependencies of the project.
 When needed, the required jars are downloaded, and used.
 They are added to the class path by maven too.
 Maven also provides a default project organization wich makes it easier to checkout new projects.